Sister Lúcia: Illness and death

-Sister Lúcia had been blind and deaf and ailing for some years prior to her death.
+Sister Lúcia had been blind, deaf, and ailing for some years prior to her death at age 97.
 She died on 13 February 2005, at the Carmelite convent of Santa Teresa in Coimbra, where she had lived since 1948.

 Beatification process

 On 13 February 2008 (the third anniversary of her death), Pope Benedict XVI announced that in the case of Sister Lúcia he would waive the five-year waiting period established by canon law before opening a cause for beatification.
 On 13 February 2017, Sister Lúcia was accorded the title Servant of God, the first major step toward her beatification.
 In October 2022, the “Positio on the Life, Virtues and Reputation for Holiness of Sister Lucia de Jesus dos Santos” was presented at the Vatican for the Congregation of the Causes of Saints to examine, to see whether she lived a life of 'heroic virtue'.
 She was declared venerable by Pope Francis on June 22, 2023.